hi12167pies/refrains-npcs/README.md

 # Purpose of this fork
 Improve upon the base plugin, as well as making this plugin shadable for easy api use.

+This fork still allows use of old method as a plugin but is not recommended and will now be designed to be shaded.

 # NPCs

 This is a plugin that enables you to create lightweight NPCs.